Les-opossums/Ros2_base_cdf/opossum_comm/README.md

 This package contains the nodes needed to communicate with the robot (currently only the Zynq), or simulate a communication.

-First build the opossum_comm package (and the cdf_msgs) and then source the workspace:
+First build the opossum_comm package (and the opossum_msgs) and then source the workspace:

 ```
-colcon build --packages-select opossum_comm cdf_msgs
+colcon build --packages-select opossum_comm opossum_msgs
 source install/setup.bash
 ```